How to Open a US Bank Account Online from the UK

 Choosing the right bank for you

 There are a number of factors that should contribute when choosing which American bank to go with and understanding the type of account you need is a good place to start.
-The United States uses a different language and banking system to that of the UK, so it’s important you understand what each account is set up for before matching it to your needs.
+The United States uses a different banking system to that of the UK, so it's important you understand what each account is set up for before matching it to your needs.

 A checking account